iml130/sola/applications/docs/optimaflow/amr.md

 The AMR Physical Asset can handle one Order at a time.
 The Order will be represented by a series of [Functionalities](#functionality).

-To manage Orders the AMR Physical Asset uses a finite state machine (FSM).
+To manage an Order's state during execution the AMR Physical Asset uses a finite state machine (FSM).
-The FSM relays the Order Steps through the Asset Connector and handles progress updates the AMR Physical Asset receives whenever a Functionality is finished.
+The FSM relays the Functionalities through the Asset Connector and handles progress updates the AMR Physical Asset receives whenever a Functionality is finished.

 <!--
 - simple